open-aviation/workshop/docs/index.md

 ## Registration

 The workshop is free of charge.
-However, for logistics purposes, we ask you to kindly register using [the online form](https://forms.gle/4FNvuQbTYm55Wrv99).
+However, for logistics purposes, we ask you to register using [the online form](https://forms.gle/4FNvuQbTYm55Wrv99).